huangli712/Flink/docs/src/guide/m_spring.md

 r = spring_sfmt_string()
 ```

+!!! note

-Note: Since SFMT has a better performance, it is preferable.
+    Since SFMT has a better performance, it is preferable.